Salami-Sam/PantserWriter/README.md

 **Just download and extract the .zip file.**

 **Known Bugs**

   \[none\]

 **Fixed Bugs**
-  1. **FIXED:** When switching files, the file that you are switching from will occasionally overwrite the file you are switching to (happens with note files and chapter files).
+  1. **FIXED (11/25/2020):** When switching files, the file that you are switching from will occasionally overwrite the file you are switching to (happens with note files and chapter files).
+  2. **FIXED (11/25/2020):** Current note's content would not update when deleting a note.